Keywords

 Decisions by executives at NFPs rely on expected decisions by contributors to NFPs; therefore, game theory is a suitable framework for analysis.
 NFPs’ expense allocations can be regarded as an issue in the mechanism design for messages.
 Regulators can influence financial reporting as messages from NFPs through mechanism design.
 NFP executives want to be trusted by contributors through their messages (financial reporting), even though their financial reporting has sometimes been manipulated.

 The NFPs mentioned here have program expense ratios, both in actual terms and in terms of fundraising needs.
 Program expense allocations are unnecessary for NFPs with good program expense ratios and NFPs without fundraising requirements.
-Notably, if an NFP is a humanitarian organization and the utility of its executives reflects the utility of its beneficiaries whose lives are at risk, fundraising success strongly influences the utility of executives.
+Notably, if an NFP is an HO and the utility of its executives reflects the utility of its beneficiaries whose lives are at risk, fundraising success strongly influences the utility of executives.
 The von Neumann–Morgenstern utility is often adopted in game theory.
 Thus, this study adopted this utility.

 p: population of contributors